State of the art facilities

 Outstanding learning in state of the art facilities.

-Bob Hawke College will include technologically advanced and multipurpose facilities for students.
+The brand new college will include technologically advanced and multipurpose facilities for students.

 The college is being designed with both its setting and its community in mind – an inner city education facility for families that embrace inner city living.
 The college’s environmental footprint will be minimised through the use of three storey buildings that are universally accessible and incorporate passive design principles.